 Most deaths occur naturally or as the result of an illness which can easily be identified by a Doctor as the cause of death.
 Where the reason for death is not obvious or it happens in a violent or unnatural way, an Inquest needs to be held to investigate the circumstances of the death.
 An Inquest is the legal process of finding answers to the question of who died, where and how?

-When is an Inquest required?
+When is an inquest held?

 In cases where the cause of death is not clear, or may be suspicious, a referral should be made to the Coroners Office.
 The Coroner then decides whether an Inquest is needed to find out how and why the person died.
 The role of the Coroner is to establish the circumstances of the death and the facts relating to it.
 In some cases the Coroner will sit with a Jury who will decide why the person died.